<Home URL>

 Discoveries in Natural History & Exploration

 This site is an international, intergovernmental, not-for-profit database coordinated by researchers at the University of California and associated agencies worldwide.
-Its mission is to facilitate the dissemination, application and generation of scientific knowledge in support of sustainable solutions to problems in agriculture, forestry, human health and the management of natural resources, and with particular attention to the needs of developing countries
+Its mission is to facilitate the dissemination, application and generation of scientific knowledge in support of sustainable solutions to problems in agriculture, forestry, human health and the management of natural resources, and with particular attention to the needs of developing countries.
+Contentious published material is included for discussion and evaluation, and is not part of formal curricula at the University of California.
+This is a self-contained database with a minimum of links outside its limits.
+Independent Internet searches are encouraged for greater detail on a particular subject.

 There is a disheartening endnote, though.
-The University of California, Riverside used to have a Department of Biological Control of international renown.
-In 1962, when Fred Legner joined the Department, there were about 45 full-time faculty and staff devoted to the deployment of natural Biological Control (a branch of the Department resided at Albany, California).
+The University of California, Riverside used to have a statewide Department of Biological Control of international renown.
+In 1962 there were over 40 full-time faculty and staff devoted to the deployment of natural Biological Pest Management.
 Most efforts involved the importation of natural enemies to combat alien pest insects, weeds and mites.
-There cannot be many readers of this journal who have not benefited either directly or indirectly from the work and research of this department, yet today only remnants remain.
+There cannot be many readers of this journal who have not benefited either directly or indirectly from the work and research of this group of researchers, yet today only remnants remain.

-An enduring legacy of the people who worked there, though, is this authoritative and comprehensive Biological Control Database.
+An enduring legacy of the people who worked there, though, is this authoritative and comprehensive database.
 There are no restrictions on the use and dissemination of information, as long as it is for non-profit educational purposes.
-Dr. Legner says he is still developing the site, and is still in the process of obtaining feedback from colleagues; parts of it are changing daily.
+Dr. Legner is still developing the site, and is still in the process of obtaining continuous feedback from colleagues; parts of it are changing daily.
+Text and illustrations are available under the Creative Commons Attribution-Share Alike License

 It is impossible to give more than a flavour of what the site contains here, so readers are encouraged to take a look for themselves.